Can You Eat Potatoes on the Candida Diet?

 However, the story doesn’t end there.

-Unlike highly processed foods such as white bread, pastries, or sugary breakfast cereals, potatoes are real, whole foods.
-They provide important nutrients including potassium, vitamin C, vitamin B6, and fibre.
-Potatoes also contain resistant starch, particularly when they have been cooked and cooled, which may help support beneficial gut bacteria.
+Unlike highly processed foods such as white bread, pastries, or sugary breakfast cereals, potatoes are whole foods that provide important nutrients including potassium, vitamin C, vitamin B6 and fibre.
+They also contain starch, including resistant starch, particularly after cooking and cooling.

 This creates a dilemma for many people following a Candida diet: